Deepfake crimes are on the rise. Left unchecked, they could lead to 'crisis of truth' in society

 Another future concern is whether deepfakes could bypass biometric authentication systems.
 This is a threat in Singapore, where personal information is protected by such authentication systems on platforms, chief of which is Singpass, the gateway to the personal identification data of Singapore residents.

-The experts said softwares should in the future have multiple forms of authentication to ensure that biometric verification is not the only line of defence.
-For example, Singpass users have an ID and password to log in to services and give SMS or email notification when changes are made to the Singpass account.
+The experts said softwares should in the future have multiple forms of authentication to ensure that biometric verification is not the only line of defence For example, Singpass users have an ID and password to log in to services, and users receive SMS or email notifications when changes are made to their Singpass account.

 Associate Professor Terence Sim from the National University of Singapore (NUS) said that facial recognition is unlikely to be bypassed for now.